liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/12-liferay-enterprise-search/01-configuring-elasticsearch.markdown

-# Configuring Elasticsearch for Liferay [](id=configuring-elasticsearch-for-liferay-0)
+# Configuring Elasticsearch for @product@ [](id=configuring-elasticsearch-for-liferay-0)

-Liferay is an open source project, so you won't be surprised to learn that the default search engine that ships with Liferay is also an open source project.
+@product@ is an open source project, so you won't be surprised to learn that the default search engine that ships with @product@ is also an open source project.
 Elasticsearch is a highly scalable, full-text search and analytics engine that ships with @product@.

-By default, Liferay runs Elasticsearch as an embedded search engine, but it's only supported in production locally or remotely, as a separate server or cluster.
+By default, @product@ runs Elasticsearch as an embedded search engine, but it's only supported in production locally or remotely, as a separate server or cluster.
 This guide walks you through that process.